skulpt/skulpt/app_a.rst

 If the parameters are not moving toward the base case, you will get some ideas about why not.

-|rle_open| Once again, if you have an environment that supports easy single-stepping,
-breakpoints, and inspection, learn to use them well.
+Once again, if you have an environment that supports easy single-stepping, breakpoints, and inspection, learn to use them well.
 It is our opinion that walking through code step-by-step builds the best and most accurate mental model of how computation happens.
-Use it if you have it! |rle_close|
+Use it if you have it!

 Flow of Execution